dany-stefan/my_trading_strat/rsi_double_dca_backtest_PROD/README_EMAIL_SCRIPTS.md

 - Open `simulated_email_preview.html` on desktop to verify mobile @media queries

 ### "Email not sending from GitHub Actions"
-- Check workflow schedule (1st and 15th only)
+- Check workflow schedule (3rd and 17th only, 2 days after payday on 1st and 15th)
 - Verify `SENDER_PASSWORD` secret is set correctly
 - Review workflow logs for SMTP errors